 Subsequently, the WB officials met the Forest Department, who engaged an organization – Tree Foundation, to submit a report on casuarina plantation.
 Tree Foundation gave in their report, which stated that Casuarina has to be removed to at least 45m from the high tide line.

 The matter did not end there, and needed more than a year of intense lobbying and sustained follow-up by SSTCN.
 At last, senior officials in the Government who clearly understood the negative impacts of the ETRP, managed to have a Government Order passed on 5th September 2008 that directed the Principal Chief Conservator of Forests to remove the casuarina trees from the beaches in order to ensure that the olive ridley sea turtle, a Schedule 1 species, is able to nest there once again.

 It is heartening to note that the difficult and challenging work of removing these fast growing trees along with their roots has now been done.
 Officials within the Forest Department worked very hard to completely clear the casuarina, for up to a distance of more than 15m from the high tide line.
-As a result, the native vegetation consisting of ipomoea and spinifex and the native fauna consisting of different species of crabs, small reptiles and birds are expected to rebound.
-The removal of the casuarina has now been completed and studies have shown that the endangered olive ridley turtles which have been nesting on our shores for millions of years are coming back to nest once again.
+As a result, the native vegetation consisting of ipomoea and spinifex and the native fauna consisting of different species of crabs, small reptiles and birds gradually returned.
+Studies have shown that the endangered olive ridley turtles which have been nesting on our shores for millions of years are coming back to nest here once again.